evilnick/plakar.io/content/integrations/dropbox/index.md

 - A **restore destination** to rehydrate verified snapshots directly into Dropbox
 - A **storage backend** to persist Plakar repositories in Dropbox, keeping backups portable and secure

-Plakar adds end-to-end encryption, global deduplication, versioning, and snapshot browsing—online or offline—so you control your data’s safety and recoverability.
+Plakar adds end-to-end encryption, global deduplication, versioning, and snapshot browsing online or offline so you control your data’s safety and recoverability.

 ## 🧰 Everything in one tool: backup, verify, restore, browse